 Castlehaven Community Park: A Gardening and Growing Haven!

-Read our latest blog posts on the Project Dirt website and find out what we get up to!
+Read our latest blog posts over on Project Dirt and find out what we get up to.

-In the early 1980's it was an under used crime ridden derelict site, over the past 30 years Castlehaven has reclaimed it and helped transform the four acres into a haven for our local community to use and enjoy.
+In the early 1980s, it was an underused crime-ridden derelict site.
+Over the past 30 years, Castlehaven has reclaimed it and transformed the spaces into a haven for our local community to use and enjoy.

 • Built four raised beds and grown fruit, vegetables and herbs